 “Weren’t you paying attention just now?
 I’m Patricia’s friend.
 What’s your name?”

 Flame smirked, about to make some sarcastic remark.
 I suddenly realized that I knew the answer and blurted it out.
 It was gratifying to see the startled look flash across her face.
 It showed me that she wasn’t completely impassive.
 Delilah chuckled.

 “Very good Patricia, did you feel her surprise?”

 “Hey, you know what?
 I did feel it.”

 “So, you were able to skim it off.”

 Flame snorted derisively, “Big deal, so I was a little surprised.
 So what?
 I forgot this little thief stole my driver’s license that’s all.
 You act like she just pulled a rabbit out of a hat.”

-Flame’s angry gaze had shot back to me when she said the word thief, between clenched teeth.
-I felt an involuntary twinge of guilt and suddenly couldn’t maintain eye contact.
+Flame’s angry gaze shot back to me, when she said the word thief between clenched teeth.
+I felt an involuntary twinge of guilt and broke eye contact.
 Flame’s laughter was contemptuous.

 “See?
 I can play the game too.
 I don’t need to be an empath to read people.”